NeuroJSON/jdata/JData_specification.md

    ]
 ```

-* **Struct of arrays**: the table data can also be organized in columns, where often
+* **Structure of arrays**: the table data can also be organized in columns, where often
-* contains the same datatypes.
+  contains the same datatypes.
 Using the same above example, one can write the following
-* JData form
+  JData form
 ```
    {
        "Name":   ["Mike","Julia","Steve"],